tyzen9/tyzen9/README.md

 Below, you will find links to help navigate my GitHub profile public repositories.

 # Solution Engineering
+I'm passionate about Docker Solution Engineering, where I take pre-built Docker containers and fine-tune them to solve specific problems efficiently.
+My projects showcase customized Docker stacks, optimized for unique use cases with streamlined configuration and deployment.

-- [docker-plex-nvidia](https://github.com/tyzen9/docker-plex-nvidia) - A docker container for Plex that leverages an Nvidia GPU for transcoding
+- [docker-plex-nvidia](https://github.com/tyzen9/docker-plex-nvidia) - A Docker container for Plex that leverages an Nvidia GPU for transcoding
-- [docker-piwigo](https://github.com/tyzen9/docker-piwigo) - A docker container for setting up a Piwigo open source photo management website.
+- [docker-piwigo](https://github.com/tyzen9/docker-piwigo) - A Docker container for setting up a Piwigo open source photo management website.

 # Home Assistant
 Home Assistant is free and open-source software for home automation designed to be a central control system for smart home devices with a focus on local control and privacy.
 It is one of my most time consuming passions and hobby, and experience I am happy to share with the community.

 - [Wiki - Home Assistant](https://github.com/tyzen9/homeassistant-config/wiki#-home-assistant-wiki) - Notes on my experience with Home Assistant
 - [Home Assistant Configuration](https://github.com/tyzen9/homeassistant-config) - The high-level configuration behind my Home Assistant instance
 - [Adding Influx and Grafana](https://github.com/tyzen9/docker-ha-influxdb-grafana) - A Docker Stack for easily collecting long term HA statistics, and creating beautiful dashboards